My tips and tricks so you can live a life of travel.

 Once you reach your destination, there are plenty of free or cheap activities to try that are just as fun as the more expensive ones.
 One of my favourite things to do when I travel somewhere is simply walk around, snap photos, and take in the sights.
 There are also many free city walking tours that you can easily find by doing a little bit of research ahead of time.

 Another cheap or free activity is to explore a city by bicycle.
 We once stayed at a hotel that offered free bicycles for guests to use.
-Justin and I also rented bikes while we were in Lucca for only a couple of Euros, and we were able to ride through town and the park that surrounded the city walls.
+Justin and I also rented bikes in Lucca, and we were able to ride through town and the park that surrounded the city walls.

 Use Skyscanner to Find Cheap Flights